swiftlang/swift/docs/proposals/OptimizerEffects.rst

 from some effects.
 For example, we could decide that functions cannot affect unspecified state by default.
 If the user accesses globals, they then need to annotate their function.
-However, default safety dictates that any neccessary annotations should be introduced before declaring API stability.
+However, default safety dictates that any necessary annotations should be introduced before declaring API stability.